Our School British Values

 Individual Liberty

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for pupils to make choices, through provision of a safe environment and an empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely; for example, in computing through our E-Safety policy.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely.

 Savile Park pupils are given the freedom to make many choices, be this in class, through their choice of learning strategies, in a wide range of extra-curricular activities, through fundraising or sporting opportunities or their choice of learning a musical instrument.